 Development and interaction in human groups with the family as one special function group.
-Symbolic interaction theory, social exchange theory, role theories, and communication theories among others, as perspectives for analyzing and understanding behavior in these units.
+Systems theory, Symbolic interaction theory, social exchange theory, role theories, and communication theories (among others), as perspectives for analyzing and understanding behavior in these units.
 Cultural variations and cultural influences on groups are considered.
 (Prerequisite: Successful completion of N1300/1500.)

-N2400(CL) (4:1:9) Nursing Process IV-Nursing of Childbearing and Child Rearing Families- Adaptation, Dysfunction and Pathological Processes
+N2400(CL) (4:1:9) Nursing Process IV-Nursing of Childbearing and Child Rearing Families-Adaptation, Dysfunction and Pathological Processes

 Nursing processes with individuals in the childbearing and child rearing process.
 Focuses on developing skills during the phases of nursing process in working with all members of the childbearing/child rearing family unit.
-Special emphasis on assessment of family unit, cultural differences in the approach to the childbirth and child rearing experiences, traditional and alternative arrangements for the birth experience, nursing diagnosis and techniques of nursing intervention.
-(Prerequisite: Successful completion of N1300/1500; pre- or co- requisite: N2200.)
+Special emphasis on assessment of family unit, cultural differences in the approach to the childbirth and child rearing experiences, traditional and alternative arrangements for the birth experience, techniques of nursing intervention and evaluation.
+(Prerequisite: Successful completion of N1300/1500; pre- or corequisite: N2200.)

-N3410(CL) (4:1:9) Nursing Process V- Comprehensive Nursing Care
+N3410(CL) (4:1:9) Nursing Process V-Comprehensive Nursing Care

 Practicum in which the student integrates the concepts presented in lower division courses in the curriculum to provide comprehensive nursing care.
 Emphasizes skillful combination of the several phases of nursing process.
-(Prerequisite: Successful completion of N2300/2500 and N2200/2400 or admission at Level C; pre- or co-requisite: Successful completion of all lower division requirements.)
+(Prerequisite: Successful completion of N2300/2500 and N2200/2400 or admission at Level C; pre- or co- requisite: Successful completion of all lower division requirements.)

-N3100 (1:1:0) Wellness and Illness, Concepts of Health and Views of Health Care Providers
+N3100 (1:1:0) Wellness and Illness, Concepts of Health and Views of Health Care Providers differences in health behavior are considered as are several interprofessional issues affecting health care.
+(Prerequisite: Upper division standing in nursing major or consent of instructor.)

 Interdisciplinary course, open to all health care professional students.
 Focus is on objective presentation of individuals' views of health and their health related behaviors and on the several health professions' views of their roles in providing health care.
-Cultural differences in health behavior are considered as are several interprofessional issues affecting health care.
-(Prerequisite: Upper division standing in nursing major or consent of instructor.)
+Cultural